Back Pain And The Rib Cage: A Case Study

 The client has had a variety of treatments in the past focusing on the upper back area.
 However, they had little or no improvement.
 Therefore, we explored the possibility of a malaligned rib cage.

 A malaligned rib cage does not rise or fall equally on both side on inhalation or exhalation.
 One side of the rib cage may not fall as deeply or rise as high as compared to the other.
 This is usually caused by one or more ribs being stuck.
 This will affect the mobility of the adjacent ribs.

 The ribs meet your spine at a rather complex joint with several planes of movement.
-When your rib-cage is not moving smoothly on breathing, it interferes with the smooth workings of the spinal column to which your ribs are attached at the upper back area.
-Pain is then felt around the area surrounding that joint.
+The spinal column at the upper back area is where the ribs are attached to.
+When your rib cage is not moving smoothly on breathing, it interferes with the smooth workings of the spinal column.
+Pain will be felt in the area surrounding that joint.